How Long Does the VA Disability Claims Process Take?

 Higher-Level Review

 This involves a senior VA employee reviewing your case without new evidence.
-Processing time is usually 4-5 months.
+Processing typically takes several months.

 Board of Veterans' Appeals